 A Mexican favorite, that you'll also enjoy in Puerto Vallarta is the "tamal" (plural: tamales), these are actually an American dish that you'll find in local variants from Mexico all the way to Patagonia.
 The local version is prepared with white corn dough that is filled in the middle with either salty or sweet options, the most popular are "verdes" or "rojos" (green tomatoes with meat or red tomatoes with meat, all include chili pepper in greater o lesser amount, ask before eating, some have a sweet pineapple filling, kids like these a lot and they DO NOT include chili :-).
 The dough is then wrapped in corn leaves and steamed, yummy, give them a try!

-Mexico is a country that is accustomed to chili and spicy foods, when you arrive from almost any part in the world, you are not ready for it and can be quite surprised when you purchase your first sandwich, that by default includes jalapeno slices in it, or you first taco and you try to imitate the locals when it comes to putting sauces and spices on it.
+Mexico is a country that is accustomed to chili and spicy foods, when you arrive from almost any part of the world, you are not ready for it and can be quite surprised when you purchase your first sandwich or taco and find out that it includes jalapeno slices or spicy green sauce by default and you try to imitate the locals adding sauces and spices on them.

-Chili has been used for centuries or maybe even Millennia here, so do not guide yourself by what the locals say when they tell you "pica poquito", that it burns a bit :-).
+Chili has been used for centuries or maybe even Millennia here, so do not take pointers from locals when they tell you "pica poquito", that it's a bit spicy (literally that it "burns a bit" :-)).
 A "little" (poquito) is much too much for the newcomer, in most cases, at least.